StanzaSystems/stanza-api-demo/README.md

 You will need to have Docker running, and you may need `sudo` for these commands.

-This will run several containers, including:
+This will run several containers:

-* A CLI
 * A server which runs requests against Stanza's demo service and exports metrics
+* A CLI to allow you interact with Stanza
+* Prometheus, to collect metrics
-* Grafana, for displaying graphs of what the demo is observing
+* Grafana, provide a dashboard of what the demo is observing

 ### Ports

  The demo will attempt to map Grafana's endpoint to port 3000 on your machine.
 If port 3000 is in use, you can edit the `docker-compose.yaml` file at the root of this repo and change that to another port.
  For example, to use port `3001` make the following change: